• Skip to primary navigation

 🥫 Storage

-Store tightly covered in an airtight container in the refrigerator with parchment or waxed paper between the layers.
+Store tightly covered in an airtight container in the refrigerator with parchment paper or waxed paper between the layers.

 This creamy, homemade candy will be good for at least a week.

-Freeze up to three months.
+Freeze in an airtight container up to three months.

 💭 Things to know